garrandall/popular-music-data/tracks/low-rider--on-the-boulevard--latin-alliance-war.md

 You know what I'm saying
 When you're out there cruising
 Girlies wanna be using
-Jimbrowkisssssss....
+Jimbrowski

 All my homies roll lowriders
 A lowrider is a little flier

-And you know it's fly, ha-ha-ha
+And you know it's fly, ha ha ha